 The school nurse does many things for the students of Waverly Park.
 She gives first aid to those who get hurt and also helps children who get sick in school.
-ONLY THE NURSE can give medicine in school and NYS law requires a note from a which must be supplied by parents, as well as prescriptions.
-Each year, every student (except Grade 4th) is screened for vision and hearing.
-Also, all students are screened for height and weight.
+ONLY THE NURSE can give medicine in school and NYS law requires a note from a physician to distribute medicine within the school.
+This includes over-the-counter items, which must be supplied by parents, as well as prescriptions.
+Each year, every student (except

+Grade 4th) is screened for vision and hearing.
 Fifth grade students will also be tested for scoliosis.
 Children with casts, crutches, orthopedic braces or treated sprains must have a doctor's note.
 Any restrictions regarding physical education or recess must be stipulated.
 Additionally, please notify the School Nurse if your child has contacted a contagious disease.